-Angelfish eggs need steady oxygen, so the tank will need an air stone.
+Angelfish eggs need steady oxygen, meaning the tank will need an airstone.
 They should be placed upside down on an object or plant within the tank.
-Never place them in direct sunlight.
-Once the eggs have hatched, you can let them grow into healthy fry.
+Never put them in direct sunlight.

 Can Angelfish Eggs Survive Without The Parents?

-Angelfish eggs can survive without the parents as long as you look after them properly.
+Angelfish eggs can survive without the parents if you look after them properly.
 This will require you to:

-- Use an air stone, which can boost the oxygen levels of the water
+- Use an air stone, which can boost the water’s oxygen levels.

 When in egg form, fish are more delicate than ever.
 Angelfish are known as hardy fish that can tolerate a few changes outside of their ideal parameters.
 However, this is only true once they reach adulthood.

-If the embryos are kept in water with a slightly elevated pH level, their survival rate goes down to 2%.
-However, if embryos are kept in the right water conditions, very few eggs will die.
-According to Zygote, this is also true for temperature.
-The waters must remain slightly balmy at 75-82 degrees Fahrenheit to ensure the eggs hatch in a timely manner.
+If the embryos are kept in water with a slightly elevated pH level, their survival rate decreases to 2%.
+However, few eggs will die if embryos are kept in the right water conditions.

-As such, if the parent angelfish were healthy and well-fed, their eggs will be easier to raise artificially.
-If they were sickly or malnourished, the eggs are far more delicate and may die off even in perfect tank conditions.
+If the parent angelfish were healthy and well-fed, their eggs would be easier to raise artificially.
+If they’re sick or malnourished, the eggs are more delicate and may die, even in optimal tank conditions.

 How Do You Take Care Of Angelfish Eggs?

-In ideal conditions, you can let the angelfish parents handle this job themselves.
-However, there are cases where you absolutely must intervene to artificially raise angelfish eggs.
+You can let the angelfish parents handle this job in ideal conditions.
+However, there are cases where you absolutely must intervene to raise angelfish eggs artificially.
 For example:

-- The parents may be overly territorial and cause fights with other fish; removing the eggs will help stop this
+- The parents may be overly territorial and cause fights with other fish.

-- You may want to encourage the parents to reproduce again at a quick rate; they will do this if the eggs are gone
+- You may want the parents to reproduce again, which they’ll do if the eggs are gone.

 Locate The Eggs

-If you’ve decided to raise the eggs, you probably know where they are in the tank.
+If you decide to raise the eggs, you probably know where they are in the tank.
 However, angelfish may spawn in a secluded part of the tank, out of view, so the eggs’ location is better protected.
-Likewise, the parents may have cleaned out a nest for the eggs on a piece of glass or mirror.
+Likewise, the parents may have cleaned out a nest for the eggs on some glass or mirror.
 This will make them hard to detect.
 To find the eggs:

-- Check On The Side Of Decorations.
+- Check on the side of the decorations.
 Your angelfish may have laid the eggs against a surface or stuck them on the side of a plant.
 Be sure to look at all angles.

-If you plan on breeding angelfish regularly, then it may be worth investing in spawning plates.
+It may be worth investing in spawning plates if you regularly breed angelfish.
 These create ideal spots to lay eggs and are easy to remove.
 You can locate and transfer the new offspring with less hassle.

 Make Sure The Eggs Are Fertilized

-- Unfertilized Eggs: These are white.
-Within a day or two, they will begin to rot and get covered in fungi.
+- Unfertilized eggs: These are white.
+Within a day or two, they’ll rot and get covered in fungi.

 If the eggs are sterile, then be sure to clear them out immediately.
-The resulting fungus can unbalance your tank’s pH level and make your fish sick.
-If the eggs are brown, then get ready for fishy adoption!
+The resulting fungus can unbalance your tank’s pH and sicken your fish.
+If the eggs are brown, then get ready for fishy adoption.

 Decide Where To Move The Eggs

-A new tank gives you space, security, and allows you to quarantine the fry.
+A new tank gives you space, security, and quarantine the fry.
 They will be vulnerable in these early hours, so a minor illness spreading in your original tank will be deadly.
-The downside is you will need to get new water, cycle the tank, check the parameters, and, of course, invest in a whole new aquarium.

 Use The Same Water

-If you choose to house the eggs in a new aquarium, use water from the original tank to fill it.
-Since fry don’t require a large tank, siphoning off a little from the parents’ aquarium won’t harm them.
+If you house the eggs in a new aquarium, use water from the original tank to fill it.
+Since fry doesn’t require a large tank, siphoning off a little from the parents’ aquarium won’t harm them.

 Choosing Different Water

-Of course, there are situations where you can’t use the same water.
+Of course, you can’t use the same water in some situations.
 For example, perhaps your original tank has an infection of some kind, or something damaged the tank, making the water null and void.

 No matter the case, using new water to raise angelfish eggs is risky.
 If you have to, you can:

-- Treat The Water.
-If a fungus has made your other tank unsafe for the eggs, then any spores might follow your eggs to their new tank.
-Try using methylene blue to treat the new water for fungus on the eggs.
+- Treat the water.
+If a fungus has made your other tank unsafe for the eggs, the spores might follow your eggs to their new tank.
+Use methylene blue to treat the new water for fungus on the eggs.

 Use A Heater

-- Might produce an unhealthy fry when it does
+- Produce an unhealthy fry when it hatches.

 Placing The Eggs